Intrenion/Milcraft/doctrine/unit-x.md

 Long planning cycles can produce systems that do not meet field needs.

 **Action**
-Give a simple prototype to real users and improve it from their feedback.
+Give a simple prototype to real users and improve it based on their feedback.

 **Outcome**
 Useful systems reach the field faster.